 Seeing sibling meet-and-greet pictures at the hospital after an online friend adds another to their brood of children is the sweetest.
-The little chubby hands holding on for dear life to their newest little sibling and the shirts that announce they are “The Best Big Bro” or “Sister” is so sweet.
+The little chubby hands holding on for dear life to their newest little sibling and the shirts that announce they are “The Best Big Brother” or “Sister” are so sweet.

-When we added our second one I was all about planning for that very special moment.
-But then, you come home from the hospital, seasons change, and all of a sudden you have two children not babies.
-And then it starts–the fighting.
+When we added our second child, I was all about planning for that extraordinary moment.
+But then, you come home from the hospital, the seasons change, and suddenly, you have two children, not babies.
+And then it starts—the fighting.
 Oh my word, the fighting.
-How can two children that were birthed from the same person be so incredibly different?
-And why can’t they be born best friends?!
-Here are a few ways I think we as moms can help foster sibling relationships that hopefully last a lifetime.
+How can two children birthed from the same person be so incredibly different?
+And why can’t they be born as best friends?!
+Here are a few ways we, as moms, can help foster sibling relationships that hopefully last a lifetime.

 4 Ways to Foster Sibling Relationships